sahar1454/climate_analysis_platform/README.md

 - Calculates the mean and median temperature per urban city per day (The result data gets saved into `data/results/canada_climate_stats/cities.csv`).

 #### Final Database Schema
 Based on the requirements, I have decided to do the pre-aggregations and calculate the stats prior to inserting it into the new files (analytics datastore).
+This will help with improving query latency but decreases flexibility.
 The data model will change if we want a more generic-purpose analytics datastore for doing adhoc reports/analytics (we can design a star schema instead if the end users are comfortable using SQL to run their reports with fact tables and dimensions).

 The data model for this project is designed based on two assumptions/use cases:
 - We need to query the median/mean temperature across all canada for a given date